Yenuli2244/IT2223---Practical/Practicals/Searching/README.md

 # 📌 1.
-Binary Search on Sorted Array
+Binary Search on Sorted Array -->BinarySearch.m
 #### Description:
 This script performs a binary search on a sorted array to find a target element efficiently by repeatedly dividing the search interval in half.